The 20th Hong Kong - Asia Film Financing Forum (HAF) Brief Report

 · Silver Sword International and Toronto International Film Festival.

 · Cheng Cheng Films, Chicago International Film Festival, Cinema Inutile, Kindred Spirit, NBCUniversal, OneTwoThree Media, SK Global Entertainment, Sundance Film Festival and UCLA Boethius Initiative.

 HAF alumni have gone on to enjoy both box office success and critical acclaim at major film festivals around the world with their completed projects, effectively realising the opportunities offered by the forum.

-Over the three-day period, HAF organized online business meetings, two open pitch sessions and a virtual party to connect global industry professionals with talented filmmakers, encouraging collaboration across borders and facilitating financial support for the Asian cinema.
+Over the three-day period, HAF organized online business meetings, open pitch sessions, a virtual party and award ceremony to connect global industry professionals with talented filmmakers, encouraging collaboration across borders and facilitating financial support for the Asian cinema.

 A) Project Meetings